leoisl/paper_pandora2020_analyses/README.md

 This is a balance between the two previous measures.
 It does not overweight core variants (all variants have a recall value in `[0, 1]`), and it rewards tools finding more alleles of a variant.

+For more details, please see the paper manuscript.

 ## enrichment_of_FPs

 Provides for each tool and sample, the error rate the pipeline computed for that tool on that sample.
 Can be mainly used